eaa3/perception_neuron_ros/README.md

 On your windows machine:

 - Connect your Perception Neuron to Axis Neuron and publish the BVH data.
-- Adapt IP addresses for ROS Serial Server and Axis Neuron in windows/config.txt
+- Adapt IP addresses for ROS Serial Server and Axis Neuron in bin/config.txt
-- Start perception_neuron_ros.exe
+- Start bin/perception_neuron_ros.exe

 On your ROS machine: